 The story of John “Pops” Ah Choy, born in 1920, and his sons Bobby and Leroy, is extremely exciting:

-throughout his entire life, John Ah Choy spent all his free time on his surfboard.
+Throughout his entire life, John Ah Choy spent all his free time on his surfboard.
 As “Pops” developed worsening knee problems, he decided to use a paddle as a kind of walker on the water to reach the waves quickly enough.
 His sons John and Leroy developed stand up paddle surfing further over the following years.
-As surf schools boomed due to strong post-war tourism and demand by hotel surf instructors looking for “Beach Boys” grew, consequently the demand by tourists for photographs of them showing their newly learned surfing skills increased.
+As surf schools boomed due to vital post-war tourism and demand by hotel surf instructors looking for “Beach Boys” grew, the demand by tourists for photographs of them showing their newly learned surfing skills increased.

 But the cameras of that period, unwieldy and heavy as they were, were very poorly suited for surfing and photography in the water.
 “Pops” Ah Choy had the right idea:

 Bob and Leroy Ah Choy began photographing the tourists standing or even sitting on chairs in the middle of the waves!
-However, with the advent of waterproof and smaller cameras, quality changed and the culture of “Beach Boy photography” was lost again.
+However, with the advent of waterproof and smaller cameras, quality changed, and the culture of “Beach Boy photography” was lost again.

 The evolution into today’s SUP